aws/sagemaker-jumpstart-industry-pack/docs/source/what-is.rst

 #.
 Use `SageMaker JumpStart Industry
    <https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart-industry.html>`_
-   notebooks for solutions, models, and examples.
+   solutions, models, and example notebooks.
-   The notebooks include sections using the ``smjsindustry`` library to process industry text data.
+   The notebooks walk through how to use the ``smjsindustry`` library to process industry text data and fine-tune pretrained models.
    To preview the example notebooks in finance, see `Tutorials in Finance <notebooks/index.html>`_.